OSINT: Searching the Internet in a Foreign Language

 TECHNICAL REQUIREMENTS

-• Install the Google Translate app on your mobile device
+• A mobile device with the Google Translate app installed